blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Psionic Construct (3rd level)
 Casting Time: 1 action
 Range: 60 feet
-Components: V, S, M(a pile of objects capable of making up a creature)
 Duration: Concentration, up to 10 minutes
 You form form a group of inanimate objects into a medium-sized creature.
 The creature has 2d6 hit points and can wield any weapon you are proficient with.